Narendar555/BMI-CALCIAPP/README.md

 # BMI-CALCIAPP
-bmicalci is usaed to calculate human body level by height and weight
+bmicalci is used to calculate human body level by height and weight